shriyac04/GhostKey/README.md

 ```c
 i686-w64-mingw32-gcc -o malware.exe backdoor.c -lwsock32 -lwininet
 ```
-4.This command will create a Windows executable backdoor.exe that can run on a **Windows 10** system.
+4. This command will create a Windows executable backdoor.exe that can run on a **Windows 10** system.

 5. Transfer the **malware.exe** to the target **Windows 10** machine and run it.

 ### Disguising your malware